youmisuk/youmilab/content/publication/Methods3/index.md

 ---
-title: ' A within-group approach to ensemble machine learning methods for causal inference in multilevel studies'
+title: ' A psychometric framework for evaluating fairness in algorithmic decision making: differential algorithmic functioning'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
+  - Kyung T Han

 # Author notes (optional)
 author_notes:
   - 'Equal contribution'
   - 'Equal contribution'

-date: '2023-04-25T00:00:00Z'
+date: '2023-05-10T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).
-publishDate: '2023-04-25T00:00:00Z'
+publishDate: '2023-05-10T00:00:00Z'

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).